SohaibAsif-5602/mini-java-compiler/README.md

 ```
 $ javac MiniJava.java
 ```
-5. Create the class files with the following command:
+5. Run with the following command:
 ```
 $ java MiniJava
 ```